Shaun Higgins: North Melbourne (2015–2020)

+In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.

 Geelong (2021–2022)

 At the conclusion of the 2020 season, Higgins was asked to look elsewhere by North Melbourne to secure his future and accepted a two-year deal at Geelong; he was traded for pick 30 in that year's draft.